azer89/HelloVulkan/README.md

 ### Clustered Forward Shading

-I finally implemented "Clustered Forward Shading" which is based on an article by [Angel Ortiz](https://www.aortiz.me/2018/12/21/CG.html).
+I finally implemented "Clustered Forward Shading" which is based on an article by Angel Ortiz.

 The current implementation consists of two steps.
 The first step involves subdividing the view frustum into clusters.
 The next step is light culling, where we calculate lights that intersect the clusters.
 This step removes lights that are too far from a fragment, leading to reduced light iteration inside the final fragment shader.

-Although I haven't done a proper testing, a scene with 1000+ point lights can be rendered at 60-100 FPS using a 3060M graphics card.
+Although I haven't done a proper testing, a Sponza scene with 1000+ point lights can be rendered at 60-100 FPS using a 3060M graphics card.
-If there are too many lights concentrated inside the view frustum, the frame rate will drop regardless.
+Also, if there are too many lights end up inside the view frustum, especially when you zoom out, the frame rate will drop regardless, duh!

 https://github.com/azer89/HelloVulkan/assets/790432/66b9a30a-d187-495a-9879-8eb11a497087